NaheemOkunade/alx-system_engineering-devops/0x02-shell_redirections/README.md

-12-newest_files: Created a script that displays the 10 newest files in the current directory.
+13-unique: Created a script that takes a list of words as input and prints only words that appear exactly once.